-C. Travel: There are no direct travel charges.
+Travel: There are no direct travel charges.

-D. Equipment: There are no direct equipment charges.
+Equipment: There are no direct equipment charges.

-E. Supplies: There are no direct supplies charges.
+Supplies: There are no direct supplies charges.

-- F. Contractual: The CFRF will conduct most of the work involved in this project, with administrative and technical assistance provided by RI DEM as In-Kind.
-These services will be charged to the grant as contractual costs and are outlined below to provide more detail as to how the funding will be used: - a) Personnel: \$44,140 federal.
-This includes the wages for the following CFRF personnel for time spent working directly on the project: - Executive Director Proposed at 10% of time for 12 months = \$11,440.
-Bethoney, CFRF Executive Director, will oversee the administration, team communication/coordination, and outreach aspects of the project.
-He will also assist with data analysis, report and outreach material development, and communication of project progress to the client, fishing industry and management communities. - Research Scientist Proposed at 50% of time for 12 months = \$28,125.
-T. Heimann, CFRF Research Scientist, is the primary individual responsible for fleet organization, maintenance, and support, as well as data management, communication, and analysis. - Business Manager Proposed at 10% of time for 12 months = \$4,575.
-T. Winneg, CFRF Business Manager, will carry out all the finance related aspects of the project including research budget tracking, invoice processing, and administrative support tasks, including purchasing supplies. - b) Fringe Benefits: \$3,973 federal.
+Contractual: The CFRF will conduct most of the work involved in this project, with administrative and technical assistance provided by RI DEM as In-Kind.
+These services will be charged to the grant as contractual costs and are outlined below to provide more detail as to how the funding will be used:

+Personnel: \$24,543 federal.
+This includes the wages for the following CFRF personnel for time spent working directly on the project:

+- 1. Executive Director Proposed at 2.5% of time for 12 months = \$3,176.
+D. Bethoney, CFRF Executive Director, will oversee the administration, team communication/coordination, and outreach aspects of the project.
+He will also assist with data analysis, report and outreach material development, and communication of project progress to the client, fishing industry and management communities. - 2.
+Research Scientist Proposed at 35% of time for 12 months = \$20,108.
+T. Heimann and another CFRF Research Biologists will be the primary individuals responsible for fleet organization, maintenance, and support, as well as data management, communication, and analysis.
+They will also support the Executive Director in project oversight tasks. - 3.
+Business Manager Proposed at 2.5% of time for 12 months = \$1,259.
+T. Winneg, CFRF Business Manager, will carry out all the finance related aspects of the project including research budget tracking, invoice processing, and administrative support tasks, including purchasing supplies.

+Fringe Benefits: \$2,455 federal.
 This includes a percentage for payroll taxes and worker's compensation insurance prorated in accordance with % of salary paid from program.
+Benefits proposed at 10% of personnel costs based on 2021 benefits and historical analysis.